mikepfrank/GLaDOS/README.md

 ### API Wrapper Test

-If you are want to use GlaDOS with the GPT-3 language model, you first need to have an API access key (see [beta.openai.com](https://beta.openai.com/)).
+If you are want to use GladOS with the GPT-3 language model, you first need to have an API access key (see [beta.openai.com](https://beta.openai.com/)).

-If you have an API key, you can make sure that it will work with GlaDOS by using a simple test script that we wrote for GlaDOS's GPT-3 API wrapper.
+If you have an API key, you can make sure that it will work with GladOS by using a simple test script that we wrote for GladOS's GPT-3 API wrapper.

     $ pip3 install openai